Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     It will take some time for the above bash script to run.
 It will take approximately 5 minutes to update all of the credentials for a single fully populated cabinet.

     > Alternatively, use the following command on each BMC.
-Replace `BMC_XNAME` with the BMC xname to update the credentials:
+Replace `BMC_XNAME` with the BMC component name (xname) to update the credentials:
     > ```bash
     > ncn-m001# cray hsm inventory redfishEndpoints update BMC_XNAME --user root --password ${CRED_PASSWORD}
     > ```